-Don Luna (Voice and Diction), Chair of the Department of Theatre & Dance, has been awarded the annual "College Teaching Award" at TAMUCC and was named the 2009 TETA University Educator of the Year.
+Don Luna (Voice and Diction Instructor), Chair of the Department of Theatre & Dance, has been awarded the annual "College Teaching Award" at TAMUCC and was named the 2009 TETA University Educator of the Year.
 Prior to moving to TAMUCC he worked with Lee Breuer of Mabou Mines, who developed The Wrath of Kali with Don in a lead role.
 The show moved to the Theatre for the New City in the East Village, NYC in summer of 1994 for a 3 month run.
 Working in theatre for the past 25 years, Don has directed and acted in scores of plays and has had starring roles in multiple film and television projects.
 He was been chosen as the 2010 UIL State Meet Judge for Conference 2A.

-Philip Johnson (Design/Tech) has been a faculty Designer and Technical Director at Texas A&M-Corpus Christi since 1986.
+Phil Johnson (Design/Tech Instructor) has been a faculty Designer and Technical Director at Texas A&M-Corpus Christi since 1986.
 His role as scenographer and technician has allowed him diverse work in Theatre, Television, Ballet and Dance.
 Phil believes very much in the production team and strong conceptualization of the design idea.
 Phil also serves as a theatre consultant to schools and organizations on projects, architecture and implementation of theatre technology.
 He judged the UIL State Theatrical Design Contest in 2008, 2009 and 2010.